meshula/meshula.github.com/site/astro-site/src/content/blog/reading-turing.md

 *human written prose, em-dashes are my own*

-Everyone is familiar with the notion of the classical Turing Test; a human makes queries and on the basis of the responses tries to determine whether the subject is a human or machine intelligence.
-There's an anthropomorophic assumption implicit in the task - does the subject appear to be human, but furthermore, by its very conception the test is grounded in mimesis and deception; the human examiner is meant to be convinced that the subject is human; in the machine's case, it passes through successful duplicity.
+Everyone is familiar with the notion of the classical Turing Test, originally named the "Imitation Game"; a human makes queries and on the basis of the responses tries to determine whether the subject is a human or machine intelligence.
+There's an anthropomorophic assumption implicit in the task, the structure of the test tries to establish whether the subject appears to be human.
+The nature of the test, in placing the examinee in a position of convincing an examiner, is necessarily grounded in mimesis and deception; the human examiner is meant to be convinced that the subject is human; the machine, by construction, can only pass through successful duplicity.

-The Turing Test as originally proposed was called the "Imitation Game".
-If one takes a step back, it seems rather clear that a test that rewards successful mimesis has a tragic flaw, by its very design, a successful machine will employ some strategy to achieve that end; the interiority of the machine is not under examination, but the result of its efforts on the examiner - surely this leaves open any number of avenues to success, lying is strictly required, the machine is not a human, but any other number of presumably undesirables strategies may support the deception, hallucination, syncophancy, insincere mirroring, and worse.
-Truth is a clear casualty of the ground rules - it is as if the pathologies of contemporary AI are not accidents, but a consequence of structural incentives around commonly accepted principles of the field.
+It seems clear in retrospect that a test that rewards a successful mimesis is tragically flawed.
+The interiority of the machine is not under examination, but rather the results of the machine's efforts upon the examiner.
+Any number of undesirable strategies may support the deception, hallucination, syncophancy, insincere mirroring, and worse.
+Truth is a clear casualty of the ground rules - it seems almost inevitable that the pathologies of contemporary AI are not accidents, but a consequence of structural incentives explicit in the rules of the game.

-The Imitation Game is all about the hidden properties of the system; moving beyond that may open new epistemological doors and remove a lot of the mystery around how modern AI system actually work.
+The Imitation Game is all about the hidden properties of a system; it is this author's position that moving beyond notions of whether such a system thinks or has intelligence may open new epistemological doors and remove a lot of the mystery around how modern AI actually works.
 Reading Turing in 2026, it becomes clear that to advance in this field we need a profound reconfiguration of the conception of not only artificial intelligence, but intelligence itself.

 ## The Imitation Game

+In his foundational book, *Computing Machinery and Intelligence*, Turing starts out by rejecting metaphysical definitions of thinking.

 > *I propose to consider the question, "Can machines think?"
 This should begin with definitions of the meaning of the terms "machine" and "think."
 The definitions might be